 If you would like to be kept updated on new developments and consultation opportunities as we develop the policy, make sure you click the +Follow button above.

 Our Circular Economy Policy issues paper introduces the circular economy concept and provides a brief overview of the sorts of things we will explore as part of developing this policy.

-Please feel free to read the issues paper or fact sheet below before you take the survey but you don't need to do this to take part.
+Please feel free to read the issues paper or fact sheet below.

 There is no single, agreed definition of circular economy.
 For the purposes of this policy development, the Victorian Government has adopted the following definition: